-AMSTERDAM The world's leading chip equipment maker ASML expects steady sales, driven by demand for hot consumer gadgets such as smartphones and tablets, but said it was hard to predict exactly when orders would arrive.
+AMSTERDAM (Reuters) - The world’s leading chip equipment maker ASML expects steady sales, driven by demand for hot consumer gadgets such as smartphones and tablets, but said it was hard to predict exactly when orders would arrive.

 The Dutch company declined to give an orders outlook on Wednesday, disappointing some investors who had recently pushed the stock to a 11.5-year high.

 As the world’s largest maker of semiconductor lithography machines, ASML is seen as a barometer for the tech sector, and investors had been expecting it to give guidance on orders.

 ASML, which competes with Japanese groups Canon and Nikon, said it expects steady sales over the next six to nine months.
 But a shift to fewer, bigger customers had made it hard to predict exactly when orders would be made.

 “The firm reiterated guidance for first-half revenues of 2.4 billion euros and also said that third-quarter sales should be stable at first-half levels - good as bears saw some deceleration in the second half,” Jefferies Intl analysts said in a note.

 ASML’s customers, which include Samsung Electronics, Taiwan Semiconductor Manufacturing (TSMC) and Intel Corp, tend to “place big orders of a couple of hundred millions,” Peter Wennink, chief financial officer, said in a webcast interview.

 “We have to deal with fewer but bigger customers over the last couple of years, and those customers place bigger but lumpier orders,” Wennink said.